ad-si/awesome-lego/README.md

 ## CAD

+- [Bricklink Studio] - Build, render, and create instructions.
+- [bricksmith] - Virtual Lego modeling for your Macintosh.
 - [ldraw] - Open standard for LEGO CAD programs that allow the user to create virtual LEGO models and scenes.
 - [lic] - Lic is a cross-platform, Python, OpenGL & Qt powered desktop application for creating and editing LEGO instruction books.
 - [Lego Digital Designer] - Design your greatest robot with Lego Digital Designer.
 - [Konstruktor] - A LDraw-compatible CAD for Linux, Windows and Mac OS X.
-- [bricksmith] - Virtual Lego modeling for your Macintosh.
 - [sr3dbuilder] - The most advanced LEGO PC CAD for Technic model.
 - [LDCad] - LDCad is a multiplatform LDraw (virtual LEGO) editor that lets you edit LDraw model documents in real-time.
 - [mlcad] - The ultimative CAD program for creating Lego like building instructions of your own models.